top of page

-The Yigal Allon Center is adjacent to Kibbutz Ginosar by Lake Kinneret.
-This museum was formed by friends of Yigal Allon (1918-1980) to perpetuate his ideals.
+The Yigal Allon Center is by Lake Kinneret and adjacent to Kibbutz Ginosar.
+It was founded by friends of Yigal Allon (1918-1980) to perpetuate his ideals.
 He was a founding member of Kibbutz Ginosar, a commander in the Palmach, an influential Knesset member, and a government minister.
-On the ground floor is an exhibit of an ancient wooden boat retrieved from Lake Kinneret.
-A short movie describes how the boat was lifted from the lake.
-Another room describes the military and political life of Yigal Allon.
-Other exhibits include a mosaic floor from an excavated synagogue from the late Roman period and a copy of the Migdal Stone.
+One room is dedicated to describing his military and political life.
+On the ground floor is an exhibit of a wooden boat retrieved from Lake Kinneret that dates from the time of Jesus.
+Other exhibits include a mosaic floor from a synagogue from the late Roman period and a copy of the Migdal Stone from Magdala.

 Directions: Enter “Yigal Allon Center” into Waze and click on “Yigal Allon Center, Ginosar.”